 Engaged employees are, on average, more productive than their disengaged peers.
 They contribute more to the company.
 They bring energy and enthusiasm to the workplace.
 They’re invested in the company’s performance, so they contribute their ideas, their energy, and their work ethic.

 They’re also less likely to leave the company, which minimizes turnover costs.
 In short, engaged employees boost your productivity and profitability.
 Disengaged employees end up costing you.
+Work-from-home employees are at an even higher risk for disengagement as they are not on-site and distractions in the home are plentiful.

 Engaging with Customer Care